rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 \end{array}
 $$

 Note that the public variant for arithmetization only differs in trace.
 Resolve is able to dynamically adjust for both variants.
 Gate has two specialized variants for each case.
-Copy is the same for both variants as it doesnt depend on wire values.
+Copy is the same for both variants as it does not depend on wire values.